Skip to main content

 Running Rewrite on a Maven project without modifying the build

 In this tutorial, we will apply a Rewrite recipe to a source code repository built with Maven without modifying the build itself.
 The instructions for this differ slightly depending on whether or not the recipe has configuration parameters.
-Please note that you will need to have Maven installed in order to run the shell commands.
+Please note that you will need to have Maven installed to run the shell commands.

 Running a recipe without configuration parameters